beekpr/Realm-JSON/README.md

 carthage update --platform iOS --cache-builds

 # Afterwards build a new version of the this framework
-carthage build --no-skip-current --platform iOS
+carthage build --no-skip-current --platform iOS --cache-builds

 # Remove all *.framework and *.framework.dSYM inside the Carthage/Build/iOS folder
 ./remove-dependencies.sh